aws-samples/cfn101-workshop/workshop/content/60-setting-up-nested-stack/100-lab-10-nested-stacks.md

 ##### 6. Add WebServerInstanceProfile to _EC2Stack_ stack

-Add `WebServerInstanceProfile` parameter to the EC2 stack in the `main.yaml` template.
+Add the `WebServerInstanceProfile` parameter to the EC2 stack in the `main.yaml` template.
 ```yaml {hl_lines=[10]}
   EC2Stack:
     Type: AWS::CloudFormation::Stack